openstack/cinder-specs/specs/pike/add-like-filter.rst

         pass

-This spec intends to support 'LIKE' based filter on some specified resources and columns, as we would have the generalized resource filtering feature `[4]`_, this one will take advantage of that spec in order to make it configurable for administrators, so this is what we would finally have in our filters' configuration file ::
+This spec intends to support 'LIKE' based filter on some specified resources and columns, as we would have the generalized `resource filtering`_ feature, this one will take advantage of that spec in order to make it configurable for administrators, so this is what we would finally have in our filters' configuration file ::